Skip to main content

 The MSc Education (Child Development and Education) aims to promote a critical understanding of theories and research on child development and their relevance to the design and evaluation of educational programmes and policies in diverse contexts.
 It also aims to promote a critical understanding of the current challenges for a global and inclusive science of child development.

-This is a full-time, one year master’s course.
 You will participate in lectures, seminars, and workshops.
-You will also complete either field work or conduct secondary data analysis for your master's dissertation.
-You will choose a topic for your master's project in discussions with your supervisor.
-Together, the course will provide opportunities for you to deepen your understanding of child development theories and their relevance to decisions about children’s education and well-being.
+Together, the course will provide opportunities for you to deepen your understanding of child development theories and their relevance to decisions about children’s education and wellbeing.

 Research in the department is organised around three major themes: